Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 10, 2022
+June 11, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-106:
+New in this latest version release-107:

 1.)
-Fixed a nullref resulting from a bug in MFI, did not hurt performance but did create logspam.
+Following a final drop of bugfixes, the biome filter parameter allowedBiomes for scatters is now stable and usable.
+It now performs as expected, and very quickly to boot!

 Known Bugs: